chrisgschon/automation-with-airflow/README.md

 # automation-with-airflow
-Example of using Airflow to automate API calls
+Example of using Airflow to automate API calls.
+Part of the Full Stack Data Scientist Series.